Alpine Surfer

 Alpine Surfer (アルパインサーファー, Arupain Sāfā) is an arcade snowboarding video game developed and released by Namco in 1996.
-It runs on Namco System Super 22 hardware, and is based on their Alpine Racer series of snowboarding games.
+It runs on Namco System Super 22 hardware, and is based on their Alpine Racer series of skiing games.
 The game also allows two cabinets to be linked together, supporting cooperative play, much like their Final Lap and Winning Run series.

 Gameplay

 The player controls a snowboarder by using a snowboard controller mounted to the base of the cabinet, which the player is meant to stand atop of.
 The game features two game modes, "Free Riding Mode" and "Gate Racing Mode", as well as two difficulties, Novice and Expert.
 In Free Riding Mode, the player is freely allowed to snowboard down a mountain while performing air tricks, and must make it down to the bottom before the timer reaches zero.
 In Gate Race Mode, the player must race against CPU-controlled opponents and must make it down to the bottom in first place, and again must make it towards the bottom before the timer reaches zero.
 Much like the original Alpine Racer, the player can unlock a hidden character by holding down the Selection button while pressing the Decision button seven times.